williamconnorbean/resume/README.md

 1. Check that your respository name is in the following format: `<username>.github.io`.
 2. Ensure your repository's visibility is set to `Public`.
-3. Ensure your GitHub Pages site is being built from the `master` branch.
+3. Ensure your GitHub Pages site is being built from the `main` branch.
 4. Ensure your site is using the `Minima` theme.

 After completing the above, you should see a green checkmark below the `GitHub Pages` section in your repository settings.
 Your resume should now be published at `https://<username>.github.io/`.